More about All-on-4 Ceramic

 This type of treatment is available for the upper and lower jaw.

 In this option, two implants are placed in the anterior region of the lower jaw.
 After a 3 month healing period, your regular denture is made to “snap-in” to the implants.
 This treatment offers better retention of the denture.
-However it is does not offer better biting force or relief from sore gums.
+However, it is does not offer better biting force or relief from sore gums.
 The denture still relies on covering a large surface area of your gums for support.

 This type of treatment is only done for the lower jaw.

-Fixed dentures are different because they are directly screwed onto the implants and not removable by the patient.
+Permanent dentures are different because they are directly screwed onto the implants and not removable by the patient.
 They have a slim profile and do not cover the gums.
 They can be made of a variety of materials depending on individual patient factors and preferences.
 These are also commonly called “Permanent Dentures”, “Fixed Bridges”, or “All-on-Four.”

 Overdentures are just like regular dentures that “snap-in” to dental implants.
 They are removable by the patient.
 They are made of acrylic and they still have the regular extensions and borders like regular dentures.
 This means they still cover your palate and may still apply pressure to the gums.
 With some designs these extensions can be minimized.
 (See: The Bar Overdenture )